getgrav/grav-learn/pages/06.forms/02.forms/01.reference-fields-available/docs.md

 ## Which fields you can use

-The Forms plugin comes with
+The Forms plugin comes with:

 - **Captcha**: a captcha antispam field, using reCAPTCHA
 - **Checkbox**: a simple checkbox